DartCaller/api/README.md

 ### POST: `/board/{boardID}/throw`
 This is the endpoint which is used by the dart recognition python backend https://github.com/DartCaller/darts-recognition to submit scores that were detected on the dartboard.
 Each dart recognition hardware setup has a so called `boardID` that is used to specify on which board this score has been thrown.
 If the Frontend passes the same `boardID` during game creation, then this backend knows that any submitted scores using this `boardID` will be added to the Dart Game with the same `boardID`.
-:warning: Currently the Frontend does not send this `boardID` but within here we have hardcoded the same `boardID=proto` for each and every game.
-This is why we currently don't support multiple parallel running games since one submitted dartscore using the `boardID=proto` would be published to all currently active Dart Games.
+:warning: Currently the Frontend does not send this `boardID` but within here I have hardcoded the same `boardID=proto` for each and every game.
+This is why this backend currently doesn't support multiple parallel running games since one submitted dartscore using the `boardID=proto` would be published to all currently active Dart Games.

 <a name="dartscore_format"/>